wisetechagency/wisetechagency/README.md

 ---

 ### 🧠 Development Philosophy
-> “I don’t just write code; I engineer digital experiences that build brands, engage users, and drive measurable growth.”
+> “We don’t just write code; We engineer digital experiences that build brands, engage users, and drive measurable growth.”

-- End-to-End Execution — from concept to launch
+- End-to-End Execution: From concept to launch
-- Strategic Alignment — code that supports business goals
+- Strategic Alignment: Code that supports business goals
-- Scalable Architecture — clean, modular, and future-ready
+- Scalable Architecture: Clean, modular, and future-ready
-- Performance Focused — optimized for speed and UX
+- Performance Focused: Optimized for speed and UX

 ---